JohnArcher/vscode-hollywood-mal/README.md

 Example *settings.json*: `"hollywood.miniwoodExePath": "C:\\Program Files\\Hollywood\\Miniwood_Console.exe"`

 To switch, click the compiler name in the **status bar** (bottom right) and pick the one you want, or press `Ctrl+Shift+P` and run `Hollywood: Switch Hollywood/Miniwood`.
 The selection is stored in `hollywood.compiler` as a **Workspace** setting, so different projects can use different compilers.

+The status bar entry appears in Hollywood workspaces only — the same rule the [provided tasks](#provided-tasks) follow — so it stays out of your other projects.

 All [provided tasks](#provided-tasks) follow this selection, so switching immediately changes what a build actually runs — there is no need to edit your tasks.